tranttha/IBM-DS-Course/Course 8 Data visulization with python/Module 4 Creating Dashboard with Plotly and Dash/4.4 Dash Components/Dash Components.md

                                     html.Div(, style={'width':'65%'})
                                     ])
-NOTE: We are using display as flex for two outer divisions to get graphs side by side in a row.
+**NOTE**: We are using display as flex for two outer divisions to get graphs side by side in a row.

 ## TASK 3 - Update layout components
 ### Application title